ztec/blog/content/concert/2022/05-07-Mozart Requiem/index.en.md

 ---
 title: "Pieter Jan Leusink conducts Mozart's Requiem at Concertgebouw"
+description: "Pieter Jan Leusink and the Bach Choir & Orchestra of the Netherlands live at Concertgebouw."
 artists: [ "The Bach Choir & Orchestra of the Netherlands", "Pieter Jan Leusink" ]
 places: [ "Concertgebouw" ]
 date: 2022-05-07T19:30:00+02:00